 At one time Nakajima park was originally a lumber yard but after it stopped being used the locals put forth the notion that it be turned into a park so in 1887 Nakajima park was born.
 Covering 21 hectares Nakajima is one of the main parks situated in southern Sapporo.
 It’s a great place to experience all the seasons and there is a lot to do and see.

 Hoheikan Building.
 This historical building and was built in 1880 and served as a guest house and hotel.
+Famous as it is the oldest wooden hotel in Japan and was opened to commemorate the arrival of Emperor Meiji.
+He stayed here for 4 nights.
 It now serves mainly as a wedding spot and is classed as an important cultural property.
+For more information check out Hoheikan Building

 Japanese Garden.
 This was opened in 1963 and houses the Hassaon (literally meaning “the eight window hut”) tea house.
 The tea house was designed in the Edo period and was moved to Sapporo in 1919.
 Hassoan is opened from the end of April to the early part of November.
 Entry into the hut is not permitted but you are able to look into the house through three shoji that are kept opened.
 Tea ceremonies several times a year.
-If you are interested in the events, inquiries can be made at 011-531-0029
+For more information check out Japanese Garden & Tea House

 Kitara Concert Hall The park contains the Sapporo Concert Hall, also known as “Kitara”.
 Opened in 1997, it is the largest concert hall in Hokkaido, and houses a large main hall, small chamber music hall, and rehearsal rooms.
 A restaurant, nursery room, and museum shop are also located in the building.